Last updated on February 13th, 2026.

 • Instant Yeast.
-I like to use SAF instant yeast.
+Unlike active dry yeast, instant yeast do not need to be activated before incorporating them to the recipe.
 To convert to active dry yeast or fresh cake yeast; check the notes in the recipe card.

 • Sugar and salt.
 Both will sweeten and enhance the flavor, help feed the yeast, and develop the right texture.

-• Cocoa powder.
+• Natural cocoa powder.
 For the filling, it is the best way to incorporate chocolate flavors.
 Natural unsweetened cocoa powder has the most distinguished chocolate flavor.
 You can also use dutch process cocoa, but do not use black cocoa.
-And yes, you can use Nutella instead.
+And yes, you can use Nutella as the filling.

 • Powdered sugar.
 For the filling, unlike granulated sugar that melts and spreads, powdered sugar will keep its form and prevent the filling from oozing out of the bread.